Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-2_pr_prpcc.md

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>I’m thinking of a number.
+<pre class='language-latex'><code class='language-latex'>I'm thinking of a number.
 When I triple it and subtract the result from $70$, I get half my original number.
-What’s my number?
+What's my number?
 <emptyline>
 A: $24$
 <emptyline>